-- (a) Canadian Jurisdictions: Broker-level applicants-An applicant for licensing as a broker, managing associate broker or associate broker who is presently licensed as a broker in another jurisdiction, or who was licensed as a broker in another jurisdiction within the preceding year, must provide the Commission with: - (i) a licensing and discipline history acceptable to the Commission; - (ii) a current criminal record check acceptable to the Commission; - (iii) an affidavit swearing the applicant meets the experience requirements to become a broker in Nova Scotia; and - (iv) and a signed Out of Province Certification form. - (b) Canadian Jurisdictions: Salesperson-An applicant for licensing as a salesperson who is presently licensed as a salesperson in another jurisdiction, or who was licensed as a salesperson in another jurisdiction within the preceding year, must provide the Commission with a licensing and discipline history acceptable to the Commission, a current criminal record check acceptable to the Commission, and a signed Out of Province Certification form.
+- (a) Canadian Jurisdictions: Broker-level applicants-An applicant for licensing as a broker, managing associate broker or associate broker who is presently licensed as a broker in another jurisdiction, or who was licensed as a broker in another jurisdiction within the preceding year, must provide the Commission with: - (i) a licensing and discipline history acceptable to the Commission; - (ii) a current criminal record check acceptable to the Commission; - (iii) Repealed; and - (iv) and a signed Out of Province Certification form. - (b) Canadian Jurisdictions: Salesperson-An applicant for licensing as a salesperson who is presently licensed as a salesperson in another jurisdiction, or who was licensed as a salesperson in another jurisdiction within the preceding year, must provide the Commission with a licensing and discipline history acceptable to the Commission, a current criminal record check acceptable to the Commission, and a signed Out of Province Certification form.